-The City of Lincoln has planned the following uses of funds:
+The City of Lincoln has implemented the following uses of funds:

-- 1. Address negative economic impacts: Deploy business mortgage and rental assistance to stabilize and grow businesses most impacted by the pandemic. - a.
-Lincoln is developing a grant assistance program designed for small businesses that have experienced significant revenue loss due to the pandemic.
-This assistance will be provided in compliance with Treasury Guidance: - i.
-State, local, and Tribal governments may provide assistance to small businesses to adopt safer operating procedures, weather periods of closure, or mitigate financial hardship resulting from the COVID-19 public health emergency, including: Æ Loans or grants to mitigate financial hardship such as declines in revenues or impacts of periods of business closure, for example by supporting payroll and benefits costs, costs to retain employees, mortgage, rent, or utilities costs, and other operating - ii.
+- 1. Address negative economic impacts: Deployed business mortgage and rental assistance to stabilize and grow businesses most impacted by the pandemic. - a.
+Grant assistance program designed for small businesses that have experienced significant revenue loss due to the pandemic.
+This assistance was provided in compliance with Treasury Guidance: - i.
+State, local, and Tribal governments may provide assistance to small businesses to adopt safer operating procedures, weather periods of closure, or mitigate financial hardship resulting from the COVID-19 public health emergency, including: Loans or grants to mitigate financial hardship such as declines in revenues or impacts of periods of business closure, for example by supporting payroll and benefits costs, costs to retain employees, mortgage, rent, or utilities costs, and other operating - ii.
 Initial analysis predicts a 1.75 economic multiplier effect. - 2.
-Address negative economic impacts: Develop job training programs that serve individuals most impacted by the pandemic, including low-wage workers and youth, and have a clear connection to workforce demand. - a.
-Lincoln is developing a competitive workforce development grant program for nonprofits and/or institutions of higher education implementing programs designed for unemployed workers and youth who were unemployed prior to the pandemic and seeking employment.
+Address negative economic impacts: Deployed job training programs that serve individuals most impacted by the pandemic, including low-wage workers and youth, and have a clear connection to workforce demand. - a.
+Lincoln implemented a competitive workforce development grant program for nonprofits and/or institutions of higher education implementing programs designed for unemployed workers and youth who were unemployed prior to the pandemic and seeking employment.

 - i.
-These programs will provide approved job training per the Treasury guidance, such as: assistance to unemployed workers, including services like job training to accelerate rehiring of unemployed workers; these services may extend to workers unemployed due to the pandemic or the resulting recession, or who were already unemployed when the pandemic began and remain so due to the negative economic impacts of the pandemic. - ii.
+These programs are providing approved job training per the Treasury guidance, such as: assistance to unemployed workers, including services like job training to accelerate rehiring of unemployed workers; these services may extend to workers unemployed due to the pandemic or the resulting recession, or who were already unemployed when the pandemic began and remain so due to the negative economic impacts of the pandemic. - ii.
 Employment data illustrates a significant disparity in employment for low-wage workers. https://opportunityinsights.org/

-- 3. Revenue replacement: Ensure that city services that lost revenue due to the pandemic can provide stable services into the future. - a.
-Lincoln intends to replace lost revenue to strengthen support for vital public services and help retain jobs - 4.
-Public health: Invest in public health programs including vaccine services and addressing health disparities. - a.
-Lincoln will invest in public health initiatives per the Treasury guidance.
+- 3. Revenue replacement: Ensured that city services that lost revenue due to the pandemic can provide stable services into the future. - a.
+Replace lost revenue in the amount of \$10 million - b.
+A total of \$4.5 million will be used to replace lost revenue in the Urban Development Parking Division - 4.
+Public health: Invested in public health programs including vaccine services and addressing health disparities. - a.
+Lincoln invested in public health initiatives per the Treasury guidance.
 A broad range of services and programming are needed to contain COVID-19.
 Mitigation and prevention efforts for COVID-19 that are planned for Lincoln include vaccination programs and supports for vulnerable populations to access medical or public health services. - 5.
-Address negative economic impacts: Support travel, tourism, and business district initiatives under development in prior to the pandemic, such as Lincoln's music district and sports facilities. - a.
-Lincoln is developing a competitive grant program for nonprofits and/or business districts negatively impacted by the pandemic. - i.
-The program will be implemented per the Treasury guidance.
-Aid may be considered responsive to the negative economic impacts of the pandemic if it supports businesses, attractions, business districts, and Tribal development districts operating prior to the pandemic and affected by required closures and other efforts to contain the pandemic.
-For example, a recipient may provide aid to support safe reopening of businesses in the tourism, travel, and hospitality industries and to business districts that were closed during the COVID19 public health emergency, as well as aid for a planned expansion or upgrade of tourism, travel, and hospitality facilities delayed due to the pandemic.
+Address negative economic impacts: Support travel, tourism, and business district initiatives under development prior to the pandemic, such as Lincoln's music district and sports facilities. - a.
+Grant applications are currently under review at the time of this report.